Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

 So far you have written and tested a piggy bank smart contract in the Rust_ programming language.
 This part will focus on how you can set up your own testnet node on a server, and create a testnet account.
+In more detail, you will create an instance on a server that will host your own testnet node.
+Secondly, you will create your own testnet account and import the keys to your testnet node.

 .. warning::